 Basically, virtual meetings need to be even shorter and more power-packed than regular meetings.
 Remember, you probably only have about a 30-minute “effectiveness window”.
-Here are several ways to maximize that time:
+Here are several ways to maximize that time and increase meeting productivity:

 - Send out the agenda before the meeting and tell the team you expect them to already have an idea of discussion points.
 This way, people can already plan what they may want to say or contribute and things can move along faster.

 - The leader should always identify moments where the discussion is getting stuck.
 At this point, you can try summarizing points or coming to some decision to move on to the next topic.

 - If there’s no way a meeting can be completed in 30 minutes, break up the meeting into 30 minutes blocks with rests in between.

 - Open with a summary of the purpose of the meeting, so everyone is clear that all discussion needs to be directed at the purpose.
 If it’s not, take note of the point and reserve it for another meeting.